Viking - 29: The Saga of Man, Manx Crosses and the Kings of Man

 This king had several sons, one being Amlaib (Olaf) mac Taidg (d.1096)

 Not as straightforward as it might seem.
 Norse settlement here was not as on Orkney or Shetland, for example, in the lee of Scandinavia.
-Man has a strong Celtic heritage.
+[The Isle of] Man has a strong Celtic heritage.
 Many of Norsemen 'went native', their women being of Irish descent their offspring were given Gaelic names.
 Culturally Man is at a crossroads between the Gaelic Irish and Scots culture and that of the Norse.
-Government was of a strongly Norse character, the place of assembly being the Tynwald, related to the 'Thing', the three-legged emblem symbolising the Manxmen's ability to land on their feet despite any setbacks.
+Government was of a strongly Norse character, the place of assembly being the Tynwald, related to the 'Thing', the three-legged emblem symbolising the Manxmen's ability to land on their feet despite all drawbacks or setbacks.